globocom/gsenha-cli/README.md

     gsenha get --folder folder --name name1 --name name2 ... ---prefix GSENHA_

-This will return an export for each variable as:
+This will return an export for each variable as uppercase as follows:

     export GSENHA\_NAME1\_DESCRIPTION='value1'
     export GSENHA\_NAME2\_DESCRIPTION='value2'

+Using Bash you can export variables using:

+    command_output=$(gsenha get --folder folder --name name1 --name name2 ... ---prefix GSENHA_)
+    eval "$(command_output)"

 ### Need some enviroment variables: